-N° Initial Questions Pr obing Questions 2.1 between the security structures (police, 2.
-3. What explains this situation?
+N° Initial Questions Probing Questions 2.1 between the security structures (police, What explains this situation?
 Give examples.
 What are the consequences of this situation?
 Has this situation changed over the past 3 years?
 Why?
 Give examples.
 How do you foresee the evolution of these relations in the future (within 3 years)?
-2.2 between the defense structures (army) 2.
-3. What explains this situation?
+2.2 between the defense structures (army) What explains this situation?
 Give examples What are the consequences of this situation?
 Has this situation changed over the past 3 years?
 Why?
 Give examples.
 How do you foresee the evolution of these relations in the future (within 3 years)?
-2.3 between community structures (traditional hunters, self-defense or watchdog groups) for defense and 2.
-3. What explains this situation?
+2.3 between community structures (traditional hunters, self-defense or watchdog groups) for defense and What explains this situation?
 Give examples.
 What are the consequences of this situation?
 Has this situation changed over the past 3 years?
 Why?
+2.4 relationship between community structures (traditional hunters, self- defense or watchdog groups) for What explains this situation?
 Give examples.
-How do you foresee the evolution of these relations in the future (within 3 years)?
-2.4 relationship between community structures (traditional hunters, self- defense or watchdog groups) for 2.3.4.
-What explains this situation?
-Give examples.
 What are the consequences of this situation?
 Has this situation changed over the past 3 years?
 Why?
 Give examples.
 How do you foresee the evolution of these relations in the future (within 3 years)?
-2.5 Are you aware in your locality/region of 2.3.
-If YES, can you give examples?
+2.5 Are you aware in your locality/region of cases of incidents between the population and the defense and security forces (police, gendarmerie, army)?
+How do you receive information on the security situation in your locality?
 Has this situation changed (improvement / deterioration) in the last 3 years?
 Why?
 Give examples.
 How were these incidents resolved?
-Who were the formal and informal actors involved in the resolution?
-How does the SDF inform you of their planning, practices, or strategies to secure your locality?
-2.6 Are there any positive or negative influences from neighboring countries on the security/stability of your region and/or locality?
-2.3.
+Who were the 2.6 Are there any positive or negative influences from neighboring countries on the security/stability of your region and/or locality?
 Why?
 Give examples.
 Has this situation changed (improvement/deterioration) in the last 3 years?
 Why?
 Give examples.
 How do you judge the relations between the defense and security bodies of the country and those of the neighboring country located on the border?
 How do you foresee the evolution of these relations in the future (within 3 years)?

-N° Initial Questions Probing Questions 2.7 • If yes, can you give examples?
+N° Initial Questions Probing Questions 2.7 , If yes, can you give examples?
 How were these issues resolved in the community?
 How were these problems settled between the army and the populations?
 Are these mechanisms effective?
 Permanent or spontaneous? inclusive?
 What are the actors/groups that have favored the resolution of these problems?
 What is the role of women/youth in resolving these disputes?
 2.8 Is there a communication mechanism between the SDF and the population?
-If yes, give examples.
+I. If yes, give examples.2.
 If not, what do you think would be the best way to communicate with the SDF?